amarszalek/pyAGAMO/README.rst

 Documentation
 -------------
-pyGAMOO's documentation can be found at https://pygamoo.readthedocs.io.
+pyAGAMOO's documentation can be found at https://pyagamoo.readthedocs.io.